 Cognitive Behavioural Therapy looks at how a client thinks and acts in a situation and how these two can affect behaviour.
 We then work together to change behaviours and/or thinking patterns to address the clients specific needs.
 This approach is an effective way of treating depression and anxiety disorders, OCD, panic disorder, PTSD, phobias, eating disorders, and sleep problems.

-I offer short or long term counselling to anyone who needs support in maximising their potential.
+I offer short or long term counselling (face to face or via video link) to anyone who needs support in maximising their potential.

 Sessions are 50 minutes long, usually on a weekly basis, but other options may be more appropriate.
 An initial session is held to explore your reasoning for seeking counselling and discuss the approach which is suitable for your specific needs.
 It is also an opportunity for both client and counsellor to decide if the working relationship is right for them before committing to further sessions.

-Free on-street parking is available outside as well as a good local bus service.
+Free on-street parking is available outside the clinic as well as a good local bus service.
 There is no waiting room so clients are asked to arrive for their sessions at the agreed time.

 Diploma in Cognitive Behavioural Therapeutic Skills and Theory, Level 5.
 Validated by CPCAB, 2014